Medical Malpractice Counsel

 • Failing to aggressively treat jaundice in a newborn.

-• Neglecting to refer high-risk patients to doctors specialized in this area;
+• Neglecting to refer high-risk patients to doctors specialized in the appropriate medical disciplines.

 A Lawyer Focused on Birth Injuries Can Help.

-For cases involving children who have been harmed, long term care is the centerpiece.
+For cases involving children who have been harmed during birth, long term care is the centerpiece.
 I seek to ensure each family has a lifelong advocate to fight for their child.
-I help on a number of fronts specific to birth injury cases, including advice on:
+I focus on several fronts specific to birth injury cases, including advice on:

-1. Putting in place a structured settlement with the goal of ensuring your child’s medical, educational, and financial needs are funded for life.
+1. Establishing a structured settlement with the goal of ensuring your child’s medical, educational, and financial needs are funded for life.

 2. Ensuring the child receives appropriate speech therapy, physical therapy, and psychotherapy.

-3. Hiring surgeons and other medical professionals to prove the case and to treat the child after the case has closed.
+3. Hiring surgeons and other medical professionals to prove the case and treat the child after the initial incident of malpractice.

-5. Working with specialists to establish a special needs trust, to ensures your child’s eligiblity for government benefits is not threatened by settlement.
+5. Working with specialists to establish a special needs trust, to ensure your child’s eligibility for government benefits is not threatened by settlement.

 Call me.